webgriffe/SyliusClerkPlugin/README.md

 For each entity type the following two components are involved in feed generation:

 * A `Webgriffe\SyliusClerkPlugin\QueryBuilder\QueryBuilderFactoryInterface` which is responsible to create a `Doctrine\ORM\QueryBuilder` which builds the query to select the objects you want to include in the feed.
 * A `Symfony\Component\Serializer\Normalizer\NormalizerInterface` which is a common normalizer of the [Symfony's Serializer component](https://symfony.com/doc/current/components/serializer.html).
 The normalizer is the component responsible to convert every instance of the related entity type to an associative array which is then converted to JSON.
+Normalized data will be encoded using the custom `Webgriffe\SyliusClerkPlugin\Encoder\ClerkJsonEncoder` which is bound to the `clerk_json` format.
+So your normalizers should support only normalization for the `clerk_json` format.
+In this way there's no risk to break other serializer usages for that objects.

-The plugin already provide three query builder factories and three normalizers:
+The plugin already provides three query builder factories and three normalizers:

 - Products: `Webgriffe\SyliusClerkPlugin\QueryBuilder\ProductsQueryBuilderFactory` and `Webgriffe\SyliusClerkPlugin\Normalizer\ProductNormalizer`
 - Categories: `Webgriffe\SyliusClerkPlugin\QueryBuilder\TaxonsQueryBuilderFactory` and `Webgriffe\SyliusClerkPlugin\Normalizer\TaxonNormalizer`